DoodleScheduling/qa-challenge-backend/README.md

 ### Bonus Points

 If you have spare time, it would be great to see some load tests as well.
 This will help us understand your approach to performance testing.
+> You can use any framework you feel comfortable for the load test part.

 ## How to Provide Task Result